 Various rivers and their banks and culverts in the area are maintained by the Office of Public Works and Galway County Council.
-New developments should ensure that access is preserved for the maintenance of Drainage Districts.
+New developments should ensure that access is preserved for the maintenance of Drainage Districts and the OPW will be consulted with in the consideration of applications for developments in the vicinity of the Drainage District in this regard.
 Applications for development on land identified as benefiting land may be prone to flooding, and as such site-specific flood risk assessments may be required in these areas.